seborama/fuego/README.md

 #### BiFunction

-A `BiFunction` is a normal Go function which signature is
+A `BiFunction` is a normal Go function which signature is:

 ```go
 func(i,j Entry) Entry